Being a Professional

 People, again, will respect you if you give them a date and finish or deliver a piece of work on that date.

 I once worked with a person who had about seven projects ongoing.
-Each morning she would pull the project files from her drawer and stuff them back in at the end of the day (could this be you?).
+Each morning she would pull the project files from her drawer and stuff them back in (could this be you?).
 I used to look at them and think, “My goodness.
 How on earth does she work like that, with all that stuff hanging around in her head?”
 It’s good for your mind to finish something before moving on to the next project.

-Obviously, sometimes things will happen that you can’t finish but that would be the exception and not the rule and if you that happens, people will be understanding and know it was probably a serious problem that caused the delay and not just an excuse.
+Obviously, sometimes things will happen that you can’t finish but that would be the exception and not the rule and if you that happens, people will understand and know it was probably a serious problem that caused the delay and not just an excuse.

 12. Bad Days Happen.
 Period